Copywriting is a tailor-made career for 2021.

 I’ve never written a video script… well, at least not one worthy of being called a video script.

 I can’t give you much in the way of advice here, so I’ll just say this: video script demand is insane, and there are very few copywriters specializing in this field.

 There are multi-million dollar markets built around webinars and dedicated to teaching people how to build a business through webinars.
 Every single webinar lives and dies by the script.

 300 hours worth of video are uploaded to YouTube alone every single minute, most of it with the ultimate goal of making money.
 These videos all need scripts if they want to outperform their competitors.

-This market is prime for the taking, and if you’re someone who is plugged into communities that revolve around video, it might be the perfect option for you to pursue a career in.
+This market is prime for the taking, and if you’re someone who is plugged into communities that revolve around video, it might be the perfect option for you to pursue.

 Again, your goal here isn’t to master or even learn all six of these.
 Start with 2-3.
 I’d recommend that you learn how to write both headlines and value propositions first and then select a third option as the core service you will build your copywriting business around.